davidsneighbour/hugo-shortcodes/youtube/README.md

 #### Resources

-If you are not using the dnb-hugo asset dropin configuration you need to add JavaScript and SCSS files to your Hugo pipes:
+If you are not using the dnb-org asset dropin configuration you need to add JavaScript and SCSS files to your Hugo pipes:

 - `libs/liteyoutube/lite-yt-embed.js`
 - `libs/liteyoutube/lite-yt-embed.scss`